Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Ole Miss Stats and Trends

-- The Rebels have been underdogs by 3 points or more one time this season and have not covered the spread once.
+- The Rebels have been underdogs by 3 points or more one time this year and have not covered the spread once.

-- Ole Miss has hit the over in 50% of its opportunities this year (three times over six games with a set point total).

 - Ole Miss is 4-2 against the spread and 6-1 overall when the team scores more than 19.7 points.

-- Ole Miss is 4-1 against the spread and 6-0 overall when the team amasses more than 342.0 yards.
+- When Ole Miss totals more than 342 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Rebels have five giveaways this season, while the Tigers have six takeaways .
+- This season the Rebels have five turnovers, one fewer than the Tigers have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.